FinCEN Form 114: Everything You Need to Know to File the FBAR Form

 Foreign companies can also be subject to this reporting if an individual who has signature authority on the account is a US Person and the account had over $10,000 or the USD equivalent at any point during the year.

-It is also worth noting that the way the rules are written the $10,000 threshold can be triggered by lower amounts of money.
-Say for example that you have $5,000 worth of Euro’s in a checking account in your German bank account.
-You decide you would like to earn some interest on these funds so you move them to your savings account with the same bank.
+It’s worth noting that the $10,000 threshold can be triggered by smaller amounts of money.
+Say, for example, that you have $5,000 worth of euros in a checking account in your German bank account.
+You decide you would like to earn some interest on these funds, so you move them to your savings account with the same bank.
 Now you have had $5,000 in a checking account AND $5,000 in a savings account for a total of $10,000 across your foreign financial accounts, which triggers the reporting requirement.

 What About Exchange Rates?